 - Other requisites may be approved in advance by the instructor.

-Hands-on experience with certain technologies is an essential part of this course.
+Hands-on exploration of certain technologies is an essential part of this course.
 For these activities, students will need access to the following minimum tools:

-- A computer with: A PC with Windows 7 or above, a Mac with Yosemite 10.10 or above, or Chromebook with latest Chrome OS.
+- A computer with: A PC with Windows 10 or above, a Mac with macOS 10.14 Mohave or above, or a Chromebook with latest Chrome OS.

 - The Google Chrome browser or Microsoft Edge browser.

-- The ability to download and install free and trial software.
+- The ability to download and install free and trial software, especially Chrome extensions.
 Specific titles to be provided in class.